Is copyright free music a good choice for small business marketing videos?

 Another risk you need to consider is that many YouTube channels that offer free and “copyright free” music are often short-lived, as they not necessarily represent the musicians whose music they distribute.
 Thus, if you end up with a copyright claim on your video for using “free” music, you’ll have nobody to contact to retract the claim.

-Your best protection against YouTube copyright claims is the formal license from the rights holder that grants you explicit rights to use given musical work on YouTube.
+Your best protection against YouTube copyright claims is the formal license that grants you explicit rights to use the given music work on YouTube.

 Alternatives for small business video marketers

 Free is good, no argument here.
-However, while getting an occasional free tune may be just fine for a casual uploader, you definitely need more reassurance for your promotional marketing videos.
+However, while getting an occasional free tune may be just fine for a casual uploader, you definitely need more reassurance for your commercial and business related videos.

-It’s perfectly safe to use copyrighted music on YouTube, as long as you obtain the permission from the copyright holder.
+It’s perfectly safe to use copyrighted music on YouTube, as long as you obtain the permission from the copyright owner.

 Some of the alternatives are: